Choate-Robotics/7407-RobotPy-Toolkit/README.md

  - python -m build .
  - twine upload dist/*

+# Setup

+## poetry
+To install the dependencies use `poetry install`.
+If you don't have poetry `pip install poetry`

+If at some point you can't run a command like `mypy` or `pytest` try `poetry run command` to work around path issues.

+## mypy type checking
+To type check your code run `mypy robotpy_toolkit_7407/`.

+## pytest
+To run tests on the code run `pytest`.

+Right now the only test is a very simple one added as an example.

 # CI Pipeline
 Github actions runs pytest and mypy on each commit.
-The result of this isn't used by anyhting, but maybe we'll gate merges to main with passing tests in the future.
+The result of this isn't used by anything, but maybe we'll gate merges to main with passing tests in the future.

-There are not tests right now, but maybe there will be someday.